codementality/docker-for-drupal-development/docs/lessonthree.rst

 Lesson 3:  Add PHP, customize NginX
 ===================================

-1: Add `web` folder with `index.php` to our project
+1: Add `www` folder with `index.php` to our project
 ###################################################

 Let's get our project ready to serve up a PHP application.

-Create a directory called `web` at the root of your project.
+Create a directory called `www` at the root of your project.
 Inside that directory, create a file called `index.php` with the following contents:

 .. code-block:: php
    :linenos: